accordproject/ergo/docs/Language.md

 ## Types

-One either import an existing CTO file, or declare types within Jura itself.
+One either import an existing CTO file, or declare types within Ergo itself.

 As we have seen in previous examples, one can refer to types in